-The Planning and Budgeting Process provides the framework for the annual Business Plan.
+The Planning and Budgeting Process policy provides the framework for the annual Business Plan.
 According to the policy, the scope of the Business Plan is to be limited to benefit administration initiatives only.
 Planning for investment-related initiatives is to be addressed through other established means and resources.
 The Business Plan corresponds to LAGERS fiscal year as well as long-term objectives ranging from the current year to five years in the future.
 The development of the Business Plan is a coordinated effort of the entire LAGERS management team.
-LAGERS staff intends for all activities to be guided by the focused Mission Statement.
+LAGERS staff intends for all activities to be guided by our focused Mission Statement (as stated on page 6).
 Each of the initiatives is categorized according to the applicable section of the Mission Statement that is being fulfilled.